 5. Heat Pump Won’t Turn On After Changing Thermostat

-If your heat pump won’t turn on after changing the thermostat, the problem is probably linked to your new thermostat.
+If your heat pump won’t turn on after changing the thermostat, the problem is probably tied to your new thermostat.
 While you can use just about any thermostat with a furnace, the same isn’t true for heat pumps, especially if you need backup or emergency heating.

-A couple other common thermostat problems involve:
+A couple other typical thermostat problems involve:

 - Wiring was done wrong.

-- Thermostat isn’t interacting with heat pump.
+- Thermostat isn’t communicating with heat pump.

 - Thermostat is in emergency heat mode, which requires a reset.